AnuragTimilsina/TB_diagnosis/README.md

 * We classify the result into healthy, sick(potential TB), and Active Tuberculosis.
 * We have deployed our model in Django and added some further functionalities.
 * We aim to extend it further by adding other diagnosis techniques and support for another diseases.
-* We aim to keep this project opensource to further extend this platform.\
+* We aim to keep this project opensource to further extend this platform.

 # Files overview
 * tb_diagnosis/Diagnosis_model_code.ipynb: The actual model code.
 * tb_diagnosis/Model_check.ipynb: Checking the deployed model.
-* tb_diagnosis/install.py: Run this python file to install dependencies and download the Deep learning model in required path\
+* tb_diagnosis/install.py: Run this python file to install dependencies and download the Deep learning model in required path

 # Setup
-**Run the script tb_diagnosis/install.py to install dependencies and download the Deep learning model in required path**/
+**Run the script tb_diagnosis/install.py to install dependencies and download the Deep learning model in required path**
 ```console
 foo@bar:~$ cd ./tb_diagnosis
 foo@bar:~$ python3 install.py